-So far, the convergence results suggest that not only $\tilde{B}_k[\cdot]$ but also $\hat{B}_k[\cdot]$ converge uniformly under Assumption~\ref{asmp:approx}~and~\ref{asmp:smooth}.
-A natural question arises, under the same assumption on the bounded convergence factor of the V-cycle MG with bounded-level difference, $k_0$, used in \cite{Notay.Y;Vassilevski.P2008}, does the nonlinear operator $\hat{B}_k[\cdot]$ converge uniformly when $n$ is sufficiently large?
-The following two theorems give a positive answer to this question.
-This is a (slight) generalization of the result in \cite{Notay.Y;Vassilevski.P2008}.
+So far, the convergence results suggest that not only $\tilde{B}_k[\cdot]$ but also $\hat{B}_k[\cdot]$ converges uniformly under Assumptions~\ref{asmp:approx}~and~\ref{asmp:smooth}.
+A natural question arises, under the same assumption on the bounded convergence factor of the V-cycle MG with the bounded-level difference, $k_0$, used in \cite{Notay.Y;Vassilevski.P2008}, does the nonlinear operator $\hat{B}_k[\cdot]$ converge uniformly when $n$ is sufficiently large?
+The following two theorems each gives a positive answer to this question.
+This is a (slight) generalization of the result in \cite{Notay.Y;Vassilevski.P2008} with a simpler proof.

-For the sake of simplicity, let us assume that the convergence factor of two-grid method ($k_0 = 1$) is independent of $k$.
-The more general case, when the convergence factor of V-cycle MG with bounded-level difference $k_0$ is independent of $k$, can be analyzed similarly.
+For the sake of simplicity, let us assume that the convergence factor of the two-grid method ($k_0 = 1$) is independent of $k$.
+The more general case, when the convergence factor of the V-cycle MG with bounded-level difference $k_0$ is independent of $k$, can be analyzed similarly.

-\begin{theorem} Let~$\hat{B}_k^{ns}[\cdot]$~be defined by Algorithm~\ref{alg:ns-AMLI}, and~$\tilde{B}_k^{ns}[\cdot]$~be implemented as in Algorithm~\ref{alg:nonlinear-CG} with~$\hat{B}_k^{ns}[\cdot]$~as preconditioner.
-Assume that the convergence factor of two-grid method is bounded by $\bar{\delta} \in [0, 1)$ which is independent of $k$, Let $n$, the number of iterations of the nonlinear PCG method, be chosen such that the following inequality
+\begin{theorem} Let~$\hat{B}_k^{ns}[\cdot]$~be defined by Algorithm~\ref{alg:ns-AMLI}, and let~$\tilde{B}_k^{ns}[\cdot]$~be implemented as in Algorithm~\ref{alg:nonlinear-CG} with~$\hat{B}_k^{ns}[\cdot]$~as the preconditioner.
+Assume that the convergence factor of the two-grid method is bounded by $\bar{\delta} \in [0, 1)$ which is independent of $k$.
+Let $n$, the number of iterations of the nonlinear PCG method, be chosen such that the inequality

 has a solution $\delta \in [0,1)$.
 A sufficient condition for this is